kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/cache.md

     }
     ```

+The key is built by calling the public constructor of the key type whose parameter types match the method arguments in order.

 If `RedisCache` is used, a `RedisCacheKeyMapper` is generated for the composite key.
 It uses a mapper for each key field and expects the mapping result for every field to be non-`null`.
 Built-in mappers can encode `null` with a special value, while custom mappers must do this explicitly.